 A fantastic option is to sign up for training in Rapid Transformational Therapy® (RTT®).
 It is a method that its founder, world-renowned author and therapist, Marisa Peer, invested three decades to develop and perfect.
 RTT combines NLP, psychotherapy, hypnotherapy and other leading techniques to help clients overcome multiple physical, emotional and cognitive issues.

 You can now download a free RTT Course Prospectus and learn how to help people achieve lasting positive changes rapidly and permanently.
-By choosing to be trained in RTT methods, you will have access to everything you need to be able to start practicing and helping others in a few months.
+By choosing to be trained in RTT modality, you will have access to everything you need to be able to start practicing and helping others in a few months.

 As you’ve learned, psychologists work in a range of settings.
 Therefore, it can be difficult to pinpoint what makes a person click with the profession.
 Yet, there are a few shared factors across different careers within psychology that you may want to consider before deciding to invest effort, money and time into becoming a psychologist.